Linux-RISC/IRIX-diskless-workstation/README.md

 4.3 Repository containing a collection of tgz files with different versions, machines and software<br>
 <ul>
   <li>Use disk images (how?) to avoid thousands of files in a directory and mount those img files on the destination server</li>
+  <li>Is there a way to copy the primary disk without using a secondary disk?</li>
 </ul>
 4.4 Test software on multiple machines without reinstalling<br>
 4.5 Boot from network and use a local disk for swap, data or both<br>